mattyoung101/omicron/documentation/docs/omicontrol.md

 Commons Math has no built-in way of finding the R<sup>2</sup> value from the result of an `AbstractCurveFitter` implementation, so instead we implemented it ourselves by calculating the residual sum of squares and total sum of squares [as explained here](https://en.wikipedia.org/wiki/Coefficient_of_determination#Definitions).

+### Replay view
+Unfortunately, the replay view wasn't completed in time for release.
+In a future release, the replay view will be very similar to the field view, except it would allow playing back of recorded Omicam Protobuf replay files (*.omirec).
+The UI would essentially be the same, just minus the online features like movement control and the addition of a video-player-like scrub bar and play/pause/time warp controls.

 ## Wireless connection
 Being able to connect to any robot wirelessly and manage it can be a great quality of life improvement when debugging